tarides/changelog-check-action/README.md

 3. Add an entry in `CHANGES.md` and push
 4. See the action succeed.

+### Opting out

 Not all changes need a changelog entry, some are not user-visible, like changing CI or some internal refactoring.
 For those it is possible to disable the check.

-Just create a new label, `no changelog` and apply it to the PR, then the changelog check will be disabled for this PR.
+To do so, create a new label called `no changelog` and apply it to the PR.
+Then the changelog check will re-run and succeed automatically.
+This label can also be applied directly when opening the PR so the check will be automatically omitted.

 ## Set up